Psalm 100: In Latin

-The Jubilate in Latin was set to music often, including works by Giovanni Pierluigi da Palestrina in 1575, Giovanni Gabrielli, and Michel-Richard de Lalande as his S72/5.
+The Jubilate in Latin was set to music often, including works by Giovanni Pierluigi da Palestrina in 1575, Giovanni Gabrieli, Guillaume Bouzignac, Charles-Hubert Gervais, Mondonville (1734) and Michel-Richard de Lalande as his S.72/5.
 Fernando de las Infantas' setting was composed for the Jubilee of 1575.
 One of the surviving manuscripts of the grand motets by Jean-Baptiste Lully is a setting of the Jubilate Deo, catalogue number LWV 77/16; there is doubt as to its authenticity, and whether it is the same piece as Jean Loret reported performed on 29 August 1660 at the monastery of La Mercy in Paris to celebrate "le Mariage et la Paix" (the marriage of Louis XIV and the peace with Spain).
 Marc-Antoine Charpentier set Jubilate Deo omnis terra, H.194, for three voices, two treble instruments and continuo in 1683.

 Both Wolfgang Amadeus Mozart, and his father Leopold Mozart wrote a setting.